MihaMarkocic/cloudservices/AWS/load_balancer/README.md

-# Virtual network infrastructure deployment Example
+# Network Load Balancer deployment Example
 In this example, an AWS network infrastructure (VPC and public subnet) with 3 webservers and a network load balancer is deployed:

 - Network infrastructure: